EfkTur/EfkTur/README.md

 - 👋 Hi, I’m Efkan Turedi, I speak Turkish, French, and English, and I am currently launching a new career in tech!
 - 👀 I’m interested in all kind of outdoor sports!
 Especially given the current context!
-- 🌱 I’m currently learning Flutter, but I have also learnt Python, Typescript and ReactJS.
 - 📫 How to reach me: turedi.efkan@gmail.com

 I'm young, motivated and energetic!
 Let's work together.